theotchlx/A-SABR/exercises/0-parsing/README.md

 The `Result` type works the same way, but must be also templated by an error type. `Ok()` replaces `Some()` and `Err()` will be used instead of `None`.

 But with a `Result` you might want to keep the error (to log it for example) and the "let .. else" method won't suffice.
-Here is a workaround:
+Here is how to implement a guard:

 ```rust
 fn main() {